Adventure with a Cause

 We are committed to the conservation of people, places and wildlife.

-Since 2023 and 2024, we have delivered over 700 double-flasked refillable, 1 litre water bottles to the rangers of Shaba National Reserve, Buffalo Springs National Reserve, Samburu county, Hirola Conservation Programme, Solio Conservancy and Lumo Conservancy.
+Since 2023, we have delivered over 884 double-flasked refillable, 1 litre water bottles to the rangers of Shaba National Reserve, Buffalo Springs National Reserve, Samburu county, Hirola Conservation Programme, Solio Conservancy, Lumo Conservancy and Kamungi Conservancy bordering Tsavo East National Park.

-The water bottles have helped the rangers carry their tea/water (and the liquids eitehr stay hot or cool) during their daily patrols in the areas where they are protecting wildlife and communities.
+The water bottles have helped the rangers carry their tea/water (and the liquids either stay hot or cool) during their daily patrols in the areas where they are protecting wildlife and communities.

 In March 2024, we financially supported the vaccination of 550 domestic animals in the Samburu area through Kura’s Pride which is part of Ewaso Lions.
 These vaccinations against rabies and canine distemper disease are very important to prevent these diseases, which can have devastating effects, from being transmitted to humans and wildlife.